 The court can give the tenant up to 14 days to leave the property, unless they have argued that such a short period will cause them exceptional hardship, in which case the maximum amount of time the court can give the tenant is 42 days to vacate the property.

-If the tenant still does not vacate the property then you will need to apply to the court again, this time for a ‘Warrant of Possession’.
-Once this is granted court appointed bailiff can enter the property and (if necessary) forcibly evict the tenants.
+If the tenant still does not vacate the property, then you will need to apply to the court again, this time for a ‘Warrant of Possession’.
+Once this is granted, a court-appointed bailiff can enter the property and (if necessary) forcibly evict the tenants.

 The Eviction Procedure in Summary

-- Issue a section 8 or section 21 notice;
+- Issue a section 8 or section 21 notice (the latter is now called “form 6A”);

-- On expiry of notice the tenant does not vacate – issue possession proceedings for a Possession Order;
+- On expiry of notice, if the tenant does not vacate, then issue possession proceedings for a Possession Order;

 Issuing Possession Proceedings